skzeeshan365/ReiserX/README.md

 operations not the the whole app for example, location service, Camera service, Python interpreter, etc.)

-You can also check its documentation: http://reiserx.herokuapp.com/Documentation/
-It has a wide range of components for all the features and explaining all of them is time consuming, So I recommend to use it for once and you will be able to understand it properly.
-In simple terms it’s like a Spyware to spy on other people but I had not created it for spying on anyone it was created for testing and educational purpose only, I do not recommend to use this service for spying on anyone
+> In simple terms it’s like a Spyware to spy on other people but I had not created it for spying on anyone it was created for testing and educational purpose only, I do not recommend to use this service for spying on anyone